rossbeazley/test-stream-assets/README.md

 # test-stream-assets

-each video representation is a different colour
+each ABR video representation is a different colour

+the SBR video representation is a different colour every 3.84 seconds

 each audio track is a different tone